By Gemma Tedaldi | Published: 14th July 2023 | Updated: 6th January 2025

 The clique cellars are mainly located between Marktplatz and Basel University.
 You can often figure out which places these are as they will have the cliques Fasnacht lanterns above the door.
 The best place to find out where all the local clique cellars are, and when they are open, is with the app Källerabstiig or via the Visit Basel website.

-Conclusion: Basel Fasnacht Itinerary
+Conclusion: Basel Fasnacht Guide

 So, there is our ultimate guide to Basel Fasnacht, from the parades to the music-filled nights, the costumes to the confetti.
 It really is something that has to be seen to be believed.
 Have we made you want to experience it yet?